 2.3–2.6 miles roundtrip, 500 feet elevation gain

-Initially hugging the south fork of the Snoqualmie River, this well-groomed family-friendly trail is a classic.
-With its gentle yet challenging-enough grade and relatively low altitude, this hike features a rewarding reveal for young ones and adults alike: a three-tiered waterfall with staged access by way of a dramatic network of stairs.
+Initially hugging the south fork of the Snoqualmie River, the well-groomed Twin Falls trail is a classic.
+With its gentle yet challenging grade and relatively low altitude, this hike features a rewarding reveal for young ones and adults alike: a three-tiered waterfall with staged access by way of a dramatic network of stairs.
 Look for a large boulder before the climb begins, and continue to keep eye out for peek-a-boo views of the falls as you ascend to the benches.
 The deciduous tree line in winter allows for even better views.
 An added bonus?
 Leashed dogs are also welcome on this trail.
 A Discover Pass is required.

 Marymere Falls